 Self-check-in is one of the most popular self-service options offered by hotels today.
 Here are answers to common questions about this technology.

 What is online check-in?

 Online check-in allows guests to register online or by mobile device in advance of arrival.
-Upon arriving on property, guests simply stop by the reception desk to pick up their keys or go straight to their room, entering with a mobile key.
+Upon arriving at the property, guests check in simplify by stopping by the reception desk to pick up their keys or go straight to their room, entering with a mobile key card.